pixlsus/website/src/drafts/2016-04-29 Post LGM/index.md

 </figcaption>
 </figure>

 The day was awesome and I really enjoyed being able to just hang out with everyone and take some neat photos.
-The evening at the pub was pretty great also (I got to hang out with Barrie and his friend and have a couple of pints).
+The evening at the pub was pretty great also (I got to hang out with Barrie and his friend and have a couple of pints - _thanks again Barrie_!).